curegit/halftone-converter/README.md

 don't convert any channels to halftones

-This is useful for previewing color space transform.
+This is useful for previewing color space transformation.

 #### --keep-red